What to know about the US Senate's effort to block vehicle-emission rules in California

 What do the auto and trucking industries say?

 Several automakers, including Honda, Ford and Volkswagen, signed deals with California to follow some of the state’s tailpipe emission standards.
-But the companies have not committed to complying with the 2035 mandate on gas-powered cars and did not respond to requests for comment on the Senate’s upcoming vote.
+But the companies have not committed to complying with the 2035 mandate on gas-powered cars if it gets blocked and did not respond to requests for comment on the Senate’s upcoming vote.

 The National Automobile Dealers Association urged the Senate to pass the measure.